 Some poor-quality, lightweight plastic containers are made for one-time use but not for re-heating because these are especially vulnerable when exposed to heat.

 Plastic has become a part of our daily lifestyle, but we never realize that we are accepting a key source of health problems in our daily lives.
-Using plastic containers for storing food may be convenient, but it will lead to serious health issues in the long run.
+Using plastic containers for storing hot food may be convenient, but it may lead to health issues in the long run.

 Many companies claim to provide safe plastic materials.
-Still, it is tough to guarantee the quality of plastic containers, so it is best to avoid plastic and opt for glass or steel containers as an alternative.
-To avoid contact between plastic chemicals and food, you can wrap the food in aluminum foil before storing it in a plastic container.
+Still, it is tough to guarantee the quality of plastic containers, so it is best to avoid plastic and opt for glass or food grade stainless steel containers as an alternative.
+To avoid contact between plastic chemicals and food, simply use glassor ceramic containers.

-Switching to glass and metal containers is always safe if you want to protect your body from chemical exposure.
-These plastic-free containers are always safe for your health and the environment.
+Switching to glass, ceramic and/or metal containers is always safe if you want to protect your body from chemical exposure.
+Plastic-free containers are safe for your health and the environment.

 Browse the I’m Plastic Free platform to discover plastic pollution solutions.